The Location

 For any stall holder interest, please email enquiry@calthorpe.co.uk and we will add you to our waiting list.

-Easily accessible, it is only 2 minutes walk from the Edgbaston Village Metro stop.
+Easily accessible, it is only 10 minute walk from Five Ways train station and 2 minutes walk from the Edgbaston Village Metro stop.
 The location using what3words is badge.shield.added and for the location map click here.
 For details on how to get here – see bottom of this page.

 We have a regular monthly newsletter which includes the market dates, offers and news from across the Edgbaston Village and wider Calthorpe Estate, click here to see the latest one and please recommend us to your family and friends.